MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ### ViBackwardDeleteGlob

-Deletes the previous word, using only white space as the word delimiter.
+Deletes the previous word, using only whitespace as the word delimiter.

 - Vi command mode: `<d,B>`

 ### ViBackwardGlob

-Moves the cursor back to the beginning of the previous word, using only white space as delimiters.
+Moves the cursor back to the beginning of the previous word, using only whitespace as delimiters.

 - Vi command mode: `<B>`